prinson619/Projects---Cybersecurity-BC-LHL/README.md

 # 🚀 Projects - Cybersecurity BC @ LHL 🚀
-This space contains some of the important projects that I completed during the Cybersecurity Bootcamp at LHL (Lighthouse labs) in 2024-2025.
+This space contains some of the important projects that I completed during my Cybersecurity Bootcamp at LHL (Lighthouse labs) in 2024-2025.

 **Note:** Some of the company names and characters listed in these projects are fictional (in *Italics*) and were used for educational purposes only.